cutestsun/goit-react-hw-05-movies/README.md

 # 🎬 Movie Master

 Movie Master is a web application that allows you to discover information about movies.
 Whether you're a movie buff or just curious about the latest films, this application has you covered.

 ## About

-This project is leverages The Movie Database (TMDb) API to provide you with an extensive collection of movie information.
-You can easily search for movies by name, view movie details, and check out various movie categories.
+This project leverages The Movie Database (TMDb) API to provide you with an extensive collection of movie information.
+You can easily search for movies by name, view movie details, and check out various popular movies.

 ## Features

 - User-friendly web design
 - Search for movies by title.
-- Browse movie details, including plot, release date, and ratings.
+- Browse movie details, including overview, release date, ratings, genres, cast, and reviews.
-- Discover movies based on categories like popular, top-rated, and upcoming.
-- Load more movies in groups for endless exploration.
+- Discover popular movies.

 ## Technologies